Marcite vs. Gunite Explained for Confident Pool Upgrades

 Various interior finishes can be applied to a gunite shell.
 The traditional option is marcite, but blends of quartz and pebble are also common.
 Consider marcite as the paint, drywall, and gunite as the house frame.
 They are made to cooperate.

-How Structure and Finish Work Together
+How Pool Structure and Finish Work Together

 Your pool’s shape, depth, benches, and steps are all derived from the gunite shell.
 The marcite finish provides the smooth, waterproof interior that shields the shell and gives it the appearance you love every day.
 The proper comparison between gunite and marcite lies in their respective structures and finishes.
 Most homeowners are choosing between finishes for their gunite shell rather than deciding on a specific finish.